younes0925/substring_in_s3/README.md

 - Alternatives:

-    - Manual Configuration: Error-prone and inconsistent.
+    - `Manual Configuration`: Error-prone and inconsistent.
-    - Managed Services: Limits flexibility but reduces setup effort.
+    - `Managed Services`: Limits flexibility but reduces setup effort.

 ### Observability:
 - In the context of microservices: